filecoin-project/fvm-docs/docs/index.md

 # The Filecoin Virtual Machine

 The Filecoin Virtual Machine (FVM) is an interface that enables developers to deploy smart contracts on the Filecoin blockchain.
-FVM support for smart contracts introduces the ability to perform on-chain state computations, which guide storage deals from pre-commit through committed states.
+FVM support for smart contracts introduces the ability to perform on-chain state computations that can guide storage deals from pre-commit through committed states.
 This is the perfect pairing of blockchain storage and computation that Web3 has been waiting for.

 ## Why Filecoin is useful